HemanthN26/Exploratory-3D-Data-Visualisation-Unity/README.md

-# Exploratory 2D/3D Data Visualization using Unity
+# Exploratory 2D/3D Data Visualisation using Unity

 This is an ongoing research oriented project focused on interactive visualisation of high dimensional datasets using 2D and 3D embeddings.